-As expected from the previous section, the SPRs of granitic soil-mantled hillslopes and MAP are only weakly (inversely) correlated (R = -0.16; p < 0.05; Table S8).
+As expected from the previous section, the SPRs of granitic soil-mantled hillsopes and MAP are only weakly (inversely) correlated (R = -0.16; p < 0.05; Table S8).
 The best, but still weak, linear correlation of SPRs is achieved with local slopes (DEM GTOPO30; R = 0.37; p < 0.05; Table S8).
-Other parameters weakly correlating with SPRs are the mean altitude and MAT at the sample location.
-Remaining parameters investigated correlate even more weakly with SPRs than the previously mentioned slopes, mean altitude, and MAT correlations.
+Other parameters weekly correlating with SPRs are the mean altitude and 290 MAT at the sample location.
+Remaining parameters investigated suggest an even weaker correlation with SPRs than the previously mentioned slopes, mean altitude and MAT correlations.
 In summary, based on the above linear correlation analysis, there is little evidence for any one parameter exerting a linear control on SPR.
-Given this, in the following the non-linear relationship between SPRs and three parameters (MAP, MAT, and LAI) are investigated in more detail before we compare these relationships to different proposed models for SPR (Fig. 4).
+Given this, in the following the non-linear relationship between SPRs and three parameters (MAP, MAT, and LAI) are qualitatively investigated in more detail before we compare these relationships to different proposed models for SPR (Fig. 4).
 As previously mentioned, SPRs increase with increasing MAP and then decrease.
-However, hillslopes with slopes >30° clearly document the highest SPRs (e.g., green symbols, Fig. 4) and SPRs increase with increasing slopes (Fig. S4).
+However, hillslopes with slopes >30° clearly document the highest SPRs (e.g., green 295 symbols, Fig. 4) and decrease with decreasing slope (Fig. S4).
 Therefore, we group SPRs into slope bins and apply polynomial fits to the different slope bins to qualitatively help guide the readers eye for the trend in the data.

-We find that the maximum in the peak of the SPRs shifts to higher MAP values with decreasing slopes (Fig. 4A), but regardless of the slope the same general trend in the data is evident whereby SPRs initially increase, and then decrease towards higher MAP.
+We find that the maximum in the peak of the SPRs shifts to higher MAP values with decreasing slopes (Fig. 4A), but regardless of the slope the same general trend in the data is evident where by SPR initially increase, and then decrease towards higher 300 MAP.
 The relationship between SPR and MAT is less clear (Fig. 4B) aside from that SPRs generally decrease with decreasing slopes.
-Furthermore, there is a shift from a peak in SPRs at ~10°C for slopes of >30° (green line in Fig. 4B) to maximum values in SPRs occurring at low temperatures for slopes <20° (orange and red lines, Fig. 4B).
-In contrast, we find SPRs increase with increasing LAI to a maximum value of LAI = ~2.2 m2/m2 irrespective of slope (Fig. 4C).
+Furthermore, there is a shift from a peak in SPRs at ~10°C for slopes of >30° (green line in Fig. 4B) to maximum values in SPRs occuring at low temperatures for slopes <20° (orange and red lines, Fig. 4B).
+In contrast, we find SPRs increase with increasing LAI to a maximum value of LAI = $\sim 2.2 \text{ m}^2/\text{m}^2$ irrespective of slope (Fig. 4C).
 Furthermore, low SPRs can be found in landscapes with either thin soils and low MAP or thick soils and high MAP (Fig. S5).
 Whereas the former are landscapes with low LAI, the latter are governed by high LAI.
 For example, in landscapes subjected to a dry climate (e.g., Pan de Azúcar Chilean site), thin soils with little vegetation cause reduced SPR due to a combination of diminished abiotic and biotic weathering processes.
 Reduced SPRs are also observed in landscapes with a humid climate (e.g., Nahuelbuta Chilean site) with thick soils, and abundant vegetation.
-As SPR depends on both chemical weathering and physical erosion a more detailed discussion is presented concerning patterns in chemical weathering and physical erosion rates.
+As SPR is a process of chemical weathering and physical erosion a more detailed discussion is presented concerning patterns in chemical weathering and physical erosion rates.

-5.1.3 Comparison of predicted climate and vegetation effects on SPRs
+310 5.1.3 Comparison of predicted climate and vegetation effects on SPRs